Life of the Virgin: Scenes shown

 The Tornabuoni Chapel has nine scenes (described more fully at that article).
 In this case, as very often, other scenes, such as the Visitation, including Mary are contained in the complementary cycle of the Life of St John the Baptist on the walls.
 A Life of Christ has many more scenes that overlap with the Life of Mary, as the Scrovegni Chapel demonstrates.
 Albrecht Dürer produced a highly popular and influential series of 19 scenes in woodcut.

-The total number of scenes was potentially very large up to the early Gothic period; Lafontaine-Dosogne, a leading authority, lists a total of 53 scenes before the Annunciation alone that occur in the art of the West, although only a single example (a 13th-century illuminated manuscript from Germany) containing all of these survives, and very possibly few others ever existed.
+The total number of scenes was potentially very large up to the early Gothic period; Jacqueline Lafontaine-Dosogne, a leading authority, lists a total of 53 scenes before the Annunciation alone that occur in the art of the West, although only a single example (a 13th-century illuminated manuscript from Germany) containing all of these survives, and very possibly few others ever existed.
 Seventeen of these scenes preceded the Birth of the Virgin.
 These apocryphal scenes became much more restricted in the later Middle Ages.

 Certain events from the Life were celebrated as feasts by the Church, and others were not; this greatly affected the frequency with which they were depicted.
 Other Marian devotional practices affected the length and composition of cycles; Books of Hours often had eight scenes to go with the eight sections of the text of the Hours of the Virgin.
 The Seven Sorrows of the Virgin, the Seven Joys of the Virgin and the 15 decades of the Rosary also influenced selection of scenes, for example in the standardised illustrations for the Speculum Humanae Salvationis.
 Theological developments also influenced selection, especially those concerning the Death of the Virgin and the Assumption, with the latter gradually replacing the former in the West.